Submitted by Sarah Kingsbury on Wed, 11/29/2017 - 06:00

 Submitted by Conner Carey on Tue, 08/29/2017 - 06:00

-In the Messages app on the iPhone, you can create group messages to keep in contact with multiple people simultaneously.
-You can even hold group chats with contacts that don’t use an iPhone—you just won’t be able to add anyone to a group unless it’s comprised of all iPhone users with iMessage enabled.
-Group messages can easily get out of hand when there are lots of people in one, but they’re fantastic for sharing information that multiple people need to know in a single message.
-Here’s how to create group messages on iPhone.
+Are you wondering how to create a group text?
+You don't need to look for a free chat app; you can create group messages to keep in contact with multiple people simultaneously in the Messages app on your iPhone.
+You can even hold group chats with contacts that don’t use an iPhone—you just won’t be able to add anyone to a group chat unless it’s comprised of all iPhone users with iMessage enabled.
+Group texts can easily get out of hand when there are lots of people in one, but they’re fantastic for sharing information that multiple people need to know in a single message.
+We've already covered how to name a group text, and how to leave a group text; here’s how to create group messages on your iPhone.

 Submitted by Sarah Kingsbury on Thu, 08/24/2017 - 11:00

 If you need to find and track a lost iPhone, using the Find My app to locate your iPhone is the easiest method.
 If you've enabled the Find My iPhone feature in the Settings app on your iPhone or iPad, you can use Find My to locate the missing device, even if it's powered down or the battery's dead.
-Here’s how to find your iPhone when it’s lost, whether it’s offline, dead, or even if you don’t have Find My enabled for the iPhone.
+We've already shown you how to turn on Find My iPhone, how to turn off Find My iPhone, and even how to use the Find My app to find your phone if it's lost in your house.
+Now, here’s how to find your iPhone when it’s lost, whether it’s offline, dead, or even if you don’t have Find My enabled for the iPhone.

 Submitted by Paula Bostrom on Sat, 08/19/2017 - 06:00